Primordial Non-Gaussianity $f_{\mathrm{NL}}$ and Anisotropies in Scalar-Induced Gravitational Waves: Monopole and degeneracies in model parameters

 \subsection{Energy-density fraction spectrum}

 In this subsection, we reproduce the theoretical results of Ref.~\cite{Adshead:2021hnm}.
 By substituting \cref{eq:fnl-def} into Eq.~(\ref{eq:Ph-zeta}), we decompose $\langle\zeta^4\rangle$ into a four-point correlator $\langle\zeta_g^4\rangle$ at $\cO (\fnl^0)$ order, a six-point correlator $\langle\zeta_g^6\rangle$ at $\cO (\fnl^2)$ order, and an eight-point correlator $\langle\zeta_g^8\rangle$ at $\cO (\fnl^4)$ order.
 Based on the Wick's theorem, each correlator can be expressed in terms of two-point correlator $\langle\zeta_g^2\rangle$.
-The Feynman diagrams are useful to evaluation of these contractions.
-Therefore, the Feynman rules are explicitly shown in \cref{fig:F_Rules}.
+The Feynman-like diagrams are useful to evaluation of these contractions.
+Therefore, the Feynman-like rules are explicitly shown in \cref{fig:F_Rules}.

-Based on the Feynman rules, we can represent the power spectrum in \cref{eq:h-cor} with the Feynman diagrams.
+Based on the Feynman-like rules, we can represent the power spectrum in \cref{eq:h-cor} with the Feynman-like diagrams.
 However, disconnected diagrams that lead to the momenta of \acp{GW} $h_\lambda$ being zero violate the definition of the power spectrum in \cref{eq:h-cor}.
 They should be disregarded.
 Here, note that the meaning of ``disconnected diagram'' is different from that in Ref.~\cite{Adshead:2021hnm}.
 If diagrams have vertices in the top right panel of \cref{fig:F_Rules} with the solid lines being connected to form a loop, these diagrams will cease to exist, due to the definition in \cref{eq:fnl-def}.
-In addition, the contraction corresponded to the Feynman diagram in the right panel of \cref{fig:EDS-G} also vanishes, due to an azimuthal angle in the integrand.
+In addition, the contraction corresponded to the Feynman-like diagram in the right panel of \cref{fig:EDS-G} also vanishes, due to an azimuthal angle in the integrand.

-Therefore, we obtain seven Feynman diagrams that are related to nonvanishing contractions.
+Therefore, we obtain seven Feynman-like diagrams that are related to nonvanishing contractions.
 They are depicted in the left panel of \cref{fig:EDS-G} and the panels of \cref{fig:EDS-other}.
-Their contributions to the power spectrum in \cref{eq:h-cor} can be obtained straightforwardly from the corresponding Feynman diagrams, as will be done in the following.
+Their contributions to the power spectrum in \cref{eq:h-cor} can be obtained straightforwardly from the corresponding Feynman-like diagrams, as will be done in the following.
 Firstly, at $\cO(\fnl^0)$ order, the contribution labeled by $G$ is corresponded to the left panel of \cref{fig:EDS-G}, namely,

 It is exactly the result when $\zeta$ is Gaussian, as was studied in the literature \cite{Ananda:2006af,Baumann:2007zm,Mollerach:2003nq,Assadullahi:2009jc,Espinosa:2018eve,Kohri:2018awv}.
 In contrast, all of the non-Gaussian contributions are plotted in \cref{fig:EDS-other}.
 Secondly, at $\cO(\fnl^2)$ order \footnote{More exactly, it should be a combination of the form $\mathcal{O}(A \fnl^{2})$, where $A$ denotes the spectral amplitude in \cref{eq:Lognormal}. }, they are labeled by $H$, $C$, and $Z$, and can be expressed as follows